lightning/bolts/02-peer-protocol.md

 The receiver MAY reject the `minimum_depth` if it considers it unreasonably large.
 Other fields have the same requirements as their counterparts in `open_channel`.

+The sender can choose to also fund the channel, so that they can start with a positive balance and can use the channel to pay right away.

+The sender MUST set `len` to the length of an unsigned funding transaction, followed by the serialized funding transaction.
+`funding_tx` is an unsigned funding transaction which includes:
+ * optional additional inputs that the sender wants to use to fund the channel.
+These inputs MUST be either P2WPKH or P2WSH and must include the witness script in their signature script field.
+ * an optional change output
+ * a funding transaction output as defined in [BOLT #3](03-transactions.md#funding-transaction-output) The sender MUST then set `signature` to the valid signature using its funding_pubkey for the initial commitment transaction as defined in BOLT #3

+The amount that the sender will start with, i.e. that will be included in his first commit transaction, is the difference between the additional inputs and the change output.

+If the sender does not wish to fund the channel, they MAY set `len` to 0 and not include the funding transaction since the receiver will have both public keys and will be able to build it.

+#### Rationale

+Once `accept_channel` has been received, both nodes have an unsigned funding transaction that cannot be malleated (all inputs are segwit inputs) and can be used to create commitment transactions.
+They can easily compute the `funding txid` and find the `funding output index` (they just need to find a match for the funding transaction output defined in [BOLT #3](03-transactions.md#funding-transaction-output) which they can both compute since they know both public keys).

 ### The `funding_created` message

-This message describes the outpoint which the funder has created for the initial commitment transactions.
+This message describes the funding transaction that the funder has created for the initial commitment transactions.
 After receiving the peer's signature, it will broadcast the funding transaction.

 1. type: 34 (`funding_created`)
 2. data:
     * [`32`:`temporary_channel_id`]
-    * [`32`:`funding_txid`]
-    * [`2`:`funding_output_index`]
     * [`64`:`signature`]

 #### Requirements

 The sender MUST set `temporary_channel_id` the same as the `temporary_channel_id` in the `open_channel` message.
-The sender MUST set `funding_txid` to the transaction ID of a non-malleable transaction, which it MUST NOT broadcast, and MUST set `funding_output_index` to the output number of that transaction which corresponds the funding transaction output as defined in [BOLT #3](03-transactions.md#funding-transaction-output), and MUST set `signature` to the valid signature using its `funding_pubkey` for the initial commitment transaction as defined in [BOLT #3](03-transactions.md#commitment-transaction).
-The sender SHOULD use only BIP141 (Segregated Witness) inputs when creating the funding transaction.
+The sender MUST set `signature` to the valid signature using its `funding_pubkey` for the initial commitment transaction as defined in [BOLT #3](03-transactions.md#commitment-transaction).

 The recipient MUST fail the channel if `signature` is incorrect.

 #### Rationale

-The `funding_output_index` can only be 2 bytes, since that's how we'll pack it into the `channel_id` used throughout the gossip protocol.
-The limit of 65535 outputs should not be overly burdensome.

-A transaction with all Segregated Witness inputs is not malleable, hence the recommendation for the funding transaction.
+Once this message has been received, both nodes will have a signed commitment transaction, and an unsigned funding transaction.

 ### The `funding_signed` message